jarrad-obrien/azure-docs/articles/azure-monitor/logs/data-security.md

 ## Sending data securely using TLS 1.2

-To insure the security of data in transit to Log Analytics, we strongly encourage you to configure the agent to use at least Transport Layer Security (TLS) 1.2.
+To ensure the security of data in transit to Log Analytics, we strongly encourage you to configure the agent to use at least Transport Layer Security (TLS) 1.2.
 Older versions of TLS/Secure Sockets Layer (SSL) have been found to be vulnerable and while they still currently work to allow backwards compatibility, they are **not recommended**, and the industry is quickly moving to abandon support for these older protocols.

 The [PCI Security Standards Council](https://www.pcisecuritystandards.org/) has set a [deadline of June 30th, 2018](https://www.pcisecuritystandards.org/pdfs/PCI_SSC_Migrating_from_SSL_and_Early_TLS_Resource_Guide.pdf) to disable older versions of TLS/SSL and upgrade to more secure protocols.
 Once Azure drops legacy support, if your agents cannot communicate over at least TLS 1.2 you would not be able to send data to Log Analytics.